0rky/dstat/README.md

 git clone https://github.com/0rky/dstat

 ```
-If you want to do capture some performance metrics an example will be:
+If you want to capture some performance metrics of a machine, an example will be:
 ```
 /path_to_repo/dstat -t -l -d --noupdate --output /path_to_output_file/output.csv 15